-While the results of Falk and Ichino (2006) could also be due to social learning, Mas and Enrico Moretti (forthcoming) presenting direct evidence of social pressure.
-They find that high-productivity cashiers in a supermarket chain increase the productivity of coworkers that are present in the same shift.
+While the results of Falk and Ichino (2006) could also be due to social learning, Mas and Moretti (forthcoming) presenting direct evidence of social pressure.
+They find that high-productivity cashiers in a supermarket chain increase the productivity of co-workers that are present in the same shift.
 The effect is not due to exchange of information, such as on a price tag.
-The positive peer effect occurs only when the more productive coworker is behind and therefore can observe the other worker's productivity.
-The effect is quite large: a one percent increase in the average permanent productivity of the workers behind increases the productivity of the peer by .23 percent; the effect is even larger for coworkers that are working at a closer distance.
-There is no effect of a highly productive coworker in front.
-This suggests that the peer effect in productivity is entirely due to the social pressure induced when a worker feels observed by a high-productivity coworker.
+The positive peer effect occurs only when the more productive co-worker is behind and therefore can observe the other worker's productivity.
+The effect is quite large: a one percent increase in the average permanent productivity of the workers behind increases the productivity of the peer by .23 percent; the effect is even larger for co-workers that are working at a closer distance.
+There is no effect of a highly-productive co-worker in front.